-Jeffrey Balzer, PhD, is associate director for clinical services and staff clinical neurophysiologist at the Center for Clinical Neurophysiology and director of the Cerebral Blood Flow Laboratory at the University of Pittsburgh Medical Center.
+Jeffrey Balzer, PhD, is director of clinical operations and staff clinical neurophysiologist at the Center for Clinical Neurophysiology and director of the Cerebral Blood Flow Laboratory at the University of Pittsburgh Medical Center.

-His current research interests range from the prediction of stroke risk in cerebrovascular disease to the use of blood flow measures in mild head injury and concussion to vagal nerve stimulation to control cardiac arythmias.
+His current research interests range from the utilization of genetic biomarkers for the prediction of delayed cerebral ischemia in subarachnoid hemorrhage to the use of blood flow measures in mild head injury and concussion to vagal nerve stimulation to control cardiac arythmias.
 Dr. Balzer received his undergraduate education at the University of Pittsburgh, where he also pursued a graduate education and a PhD in behavioral neuroscience.

 American Board of Neurophysiological Monitoring

 Monongahela Valley Hospital

 American Society for Neurophysiological Monitoring (Fellow)

 New York Academy of Sciences

 Fellowship, Neurophysiology, University of Pittsburgh, 1994